 FAQs - Professional Development Grants for Arts Organizations

 Please read the entire grant guidelines for the grant program prior to reviewing these FAQs.
 Many questions are answered in the guidelines, with additional clarification or examples provided here.
-If you cannot find the answer to your questions, please contact program director Nikki Estes.
+If you cannot find the answer to your questions, please contact Program Director Nikki Estes.

-This FAQ was last updated June 11, 2025.
+This FAQ was last updated March 16, 2026.

 Professional Development Grants for Arts Organizations are available to organizational applicants only.
 If you are an individual artist, please visit our Grants and Opportunities section to learn more about individual artist opportunities.